SAP-samples/cloud-cap-samples-java/README.md

 - Go to another subaccount in your global account, under subscriptions and subscribe to the application you deployed.
 - Run `cf map-route bookshop-mt-app <YOUR DOMAIN> --hostname <SUBSCRIBER TENANT>-<ORG>-<SPACE>-bookshop-mt-app` or create and bind the route manually.

+Before you can access the UI using the (tenant-specific) URL to the bookshop(-mt)-app application, make sure to [Setup Authorizations in SAP Business Technology Platform](#setup-authorizations-in-sap-business-technology-platform).

 ## Deploy to SAP Business Technology Platform, Kyma Runtime

 **TIP:** You can find more information in the [Deploy Your CAP Application on SAP BTP Kyma Runtime](https://developers.sap.com/mission.btp-deploy-cap-kyma.html) tutorial and in the [Deploy to Kyma/K8s](https://cap.cloud.sap/docs/guides/deployment/deploy-to-kyma) guide of the CAP documentation.